 - face-to-face learning in a school that offers the certificate

-- online course through organisations such as i-to-i.
+- online course through a reputable course provider

 What Visa is Required to Teach English in Asia?